AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 - **[[Ventari]]** – The northern central spire city, known for its scholarly institutions
 - **[[Aeradyme]]** – The northwestern spire complex, famous for its artistic communities
-- **[[Zephyra]]** – The western outpost city and gateway to [[Theologia]]
+- **[[Zaphira]]** – The western outpost city and gateway to [[Theologia]]

-A particularly notable wind highway extends from Zephyra to the continent of [[Theologia]], enabling one-way travel to this narrow western landmass.
+A particularly notable wind highway extends from Zaphira to the continent of [[Theologia]], enabling one-way travel to this narrow western landmass.
 However, no return highway exists due to the strength of opposing gyre currents, requiring travelers to take sea passage to [[Tayim]] to secure airship transport back to Hypri.

 These wind highways are maintained through cooperative agreements between the spire cities and represent one of the region's most valuable pieces of shared infrastructure.
 The responsibility for their upkeep falls primarily to the [[Hypri Highcourt]], with [[Siela Qane]] overseeing most operations due to her expertise in aerial pressurization magic.

 ### Pressurization Magic and Outlawed Practices

-Wind magic, more formally known as pressurization magic, is deeply ingrained in Hypri's culture and technological development.
-Practitioners manipulate air pressure to create effects ranging from small bursts of controlled wind to massive atmospheric shifts capable of altering local weather patterns.
+Pressurization magic is deeply ingrained in Hypri's culture and technological development.
+Practitioners manipulate air pressure and density to create effects ranging from small bursts of controlled wind to massive atmospheric shifts.

-The three members of the [[Ahdom Few]] are considered the foremost masters of pressurization magic, each specializing in a different form:
+The three sisters of the [[Ahdom Few]] are considered the foremost masters of pressurization magic, each specializing in a different form:

-- **[[Jarma Konich]]** – Earth pressurization, manipulating solid matter through compression and decompression
+- **[[Jarma Konich]]** – Land pressurization, manipulating solid matter through compression and decompression
 - **[[Siela Qane]]** – Air pressurization, controlling gaseous elements and atmospheric conditions
 - **[[Ximena Lathen]]** – Water pressurization, influencing liquid states and hydrodynamics